| File-Spector project and can be found at

 most welcome to develop it himself or request for someone to

+develop it for him.
 Therefore, File-Spector isn’t another plain vanilla

 hexadecimal editor that we all like to play with.
 The